margaretmz/deep-learning/setup-anaconda-jupyter-tf-keras.md

 ### How to set up Anaconda, Jupyter Notebook, TensorFlow and Keras

 The installation setup below should take no more than 10 to 15 minutes.
+Read this blog post for more details: http://bit.ly/setup-for-deep-learning

 Note you don't need to install Keras if you are using it as part of the core TensorFlow API.
 After installing TensorFlow, import tensorflow as tf, then use tf.keras.